wp-plugins/bepro-listings/readme.txt

 = KEY FEATURES =
 Our BePro Software Team is constantly developing new features for this plugin.
 The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with diverse content.
 The following features are included with the plugin:

-	1. Buddypress - (New for 1.2.0) Allow your users to manage their submissions from their profile.
+	1. My Listings - Use Buddypress or our standalone profile shortcode to allow your users to manage their submissions
 	2. Custom posts - Listings are separate to your other posts in the admin and front end.
 	3. Listing Categories - List by Category (Custom Taxonomies) 4 different directory style layouts including optional images
 	4. Listings - Two templates including a ("Featured") banner option, come with the base plugin and they can be extended.